agupta-git/cloudera_watsonx/README.md

-# Cloudera & IBM watsonx.ai Demo
+# Processing real-time unstructured data with GenAI using Cloudera and IBM watsonx.ai

 ## Overview
 Cloudera and IBM have partnered to create an industry-leading, enterprise-grade data and AI services using open source ecosystems — all designed to achieve faster data and analytics at scale.